 GDX and GDXJ ETFs

-GLD prices declined, as we discussed in the previous part of this series.
-Gold and the GLD ETF’s price movements are important for the iShares Gold Trust (IAU), the VanEck Vectors Gold Miners ETF (GDX), the VanEck Vectors Junior Gold Miners trust (GDXJ), and gold mining companies like Goldcorp (GG) and Barrick Gold Corporation (ABX).
+Technical analysis of the GLD ETF shows there’s a possible change in the direction of gold prices, as we discussed in the previous part of this series.
+Gold and the GLD ETF’s price movements are important for the VanEck Vectors Gold Miners ETF (GDX), the VanEck Vectors Junior Gold Miners (GDXJ), and gold mining companies like Goldcorp (GG) and Barrick Gold Corporation (ABX).

-Resistance for GDX is at $24 and $26.
-However, any bearish news could bring GDX to $20 and then to $18.
-The relative strength index (or RSI) is rising towards an overbought territory, so prices may rise a bit higher.
-However, it’s pretty close to overbought territory, which means the upside could be limited.
-The moving average convergence divergence (or MACD), however, is above the zero line—suggesting a positive price movement.
+The current momentum could push GDX to the next resistance level of $24 and even $26.
+However, any bearish news could make GDX retreat to levels of $20 and then to $18.
+The relative strength index (or RSI) is in overbought territory.
+This suggests a negative direction for GDX prices.
+However, the moving average convergence divergence (or MACD) is above the zero line, so it suggests a positive price movement.

 On the other hand, resistance for the GDXJ ETF is at $32 and support is at $25.
 Its relative strength index (or RSI) is rising towards overbought territory.
 However, its moving average convergence divergence (or MACD) is above the zero line, so it suggests a positive price movement.
 This suggests positive a price direction in the short term.